About the orthotics evidence portal

 This resource has been created to direct Orthotists and other health care professionals to the evidence that supports Orthotic practice.

-The aim of the directory is to assist Orthotists to use evidence-based practice when treating patients, by providing easy access to the evidence base relevant to their decision making.
+The aim of the Portal is to assist Orthotists to use evidence-based practice when treating patients, by providing easy access to the evidence relevant to their decision making.

 • It is not an academic resource and the quality of evidence contained within the portal cannot be assured.